CodeSuthar/Zeon/README.md

 - If you want to use this code, please give me credit.
 I worked hard on this bot, and I would appreciate it if you gave me credit.
 Thanks!

 - I also used a lot of other people's code, so I'll link them below.
-If you find any code that is taken from other people, please let me know.
+If you find any code that is taken from other people and not given credit, please let me know.
 I'll give them credit.

 ## Credits For Other People's Code